perdoruesi-xi/quiz/README.md

 ##Description

 	###Users
 		The project only has admin users.
-Users' information and score is not stored anywhere in the system.
+Quiz users' information and score is not stored anywhere in the system.
 		Admins can add, edit, delete questions and admin users(If they have the priority).
 		Admins with priority 1 can edit, delete other admins and also manage the questions.
 		Admins with priority 2 can only edit their own data and manage the questions.